 Shame, on the other hand, takes it to a whole other level.
 “It’s not just a sense of ‘Oh, I forgot to call my mom,’” says Dr. Tracy.
 “Instead, it becomes ‘I’m a bad daughter.
 I’m lazy, and I’m not good enough.’
 It’s a much more problematic emotion.”
 (Shame and guilt can also be linked to stress and this bad habit.)

 The key is to not let guilt get in the way of having a good time because ’tis the season after all.
-(Here are five ways to have a happier Christmas than last year.)
+Here are 5 ways to have a happier Christmas than you did last year.